Lightning-AI/pytorch-lightning/docs/source/accelerators/gpu.rst

     baguarun --host_list hostname1:ssh_port1,hostname2:ssh_port2 --nproc_per_node=8 --master_port=port1 train.py

-.. note:: You can also start training the same way as Distributed Data Parallel.
+.. note:: You can also start training in the same way as Distributed Data Parallel.
 However, system optimizations like
     `Bagua-Net <https://tutorials.baguasys.com/more-optimizations/bagua-net>`_ and
     `Performance autotuning <https://tutorials.baguasys.com/performance-autotuning/>`_ can only be enabled through bagua built-in launching utilities.
 It is worth noting that with ``Bagua-Net``, Distributed Data Parallel can also achieve